List of Arrested Development characters: Lucille Bluth

-Lucille Bluth (née Jenkins) (played by Jessica Walter, in flashback sequences during season four by Kristen Wiig, and in flashback sequences during season five by Cobie Smulders) is the matriarch of the Bluth family.
-She is the mother of Gob, Michael, Buster, and the adoptive mother of Lindsay and Hel-loh "Annyong" Bluth, as well as wife to George Sr. Her grandchildren are George Michael Bluth, Maeby Fünke, and Steve Holt (Gob's son) and the former two affectionately call her "Gangie" /ˈɡæŋɡi/.
+Lucille Bluth (née Jenkins; played by Jessica Walter, in flashback sequences during season four by Kristen Wiig, and in flashback sequences during season five by Cobie Smulders) is the matriarch of the Bluth family.
+She is the mother of Gob, Michael, Buster, and the adoptive mother of Lindsay and Hel-loh "Annyong" Bluth, as well as wife to George Sr. Her grandchildren are George Michael Bluth, Maeby Fünke, and Steve Holt (Gob's son), with the former two affectionately calling her "Gangie" /ˈɡæŋɡi/.
 She carries on an affair with George Sr.'s identical twin brother Oscar.

 Lucille is accustomed to an opulent and decadent lifestyle, which she funds with misappropriated Bluth Company money.
 She treats herself to repeated spa treatments and face lifts, and is known to abuse alcohol and prescription drugs.
 She is condescending and verbally abusive towards her long-suffering housekeepers, and she has never made eye contact with a waiter.
 Lucille is extremely manipulative, narcissistic, amoral, domineering, and emotionally abusive to her children—some more than others.
 She furtively wrests control of the Bluth Company board from Michael.
 She has a tight emotional grip on her youngest son Buster, who, as a result of his mother's dominance and sheltering, is unstable, socially inept, and prone to panic attacks.
 She frequently insinuates that her daughter Lindsay is fat and lazy, and makes no attempt to hide her dislike for Gob.
 She repeatedly lies to her children to keep them fighting amongst themselves, fearing they will turn on her if they are getting along.
 In the finale, George Sr. reveals that she is the mastermind behind the Bluth Company's illegal actions.

 At the end of season 3, Lucille makes a run from the SEC on board the Queen Mary, after Annyong turns in evidence against her.
 The ship consequently capsizes and she is arrested in season 4.
 Due to negligence or sudden excuses, none of the rest of Lucille's family ends up attending her trial.
 She is sent to a country-club-like prison for women, where her prison identification number is "07734" (which upside down reads "hELLo", a reference to Annyong's real name).